 To start a mission, in the Flight view tap on the 'Start Mission' button after manually flying the drone to a safe altitude.
 The spraying will begin automatically.
-For more information on how to fly a mission, see page 62.
+For more information on how to fly a mission, see page 63.

-Planning the field by loading a Polyline (lineshape) file
+Planning a mission by loading a Polyline (lineshape) file

 The files must be copied to the remote controller, into the ABZ Control > Missions folder.
-For further instructions, see Using shape files for mission planning on page 64.
+For further instructions, see page 65.